Costs & Funding

 Reports & Documents

-The North Bay Water Reuse Program (NBWRP) is a coordinated effort of three counties and seven water and sanitation agencies, working together as one entity, to address water supply shortages from a watershed perspective.
+The North Bay Water Reuse Program (NBWRP) is a coordinated effort of three counties and 10 water and sanitation agencies, working together as one entity, to address water supply shortages from a watershed perspective.
 The Program’s member agencies are investing in a number of diverse recycled water projects to offset potable demands throughout the North Bay region.

 This programmatic approach to developing recycled water yields supply benefits in two fundamental ways; as projects come on-line they reflect the priorities and community needs of each agency, while concurrently, and incrementally, contributing toward water supply reliability for the region.